 I’ve been lucky enough to be a guest on many different Coliving podcasts to have discussions with industry pioneers that also have a true passion for building better future living solutions.
 During each interview I typically get the chance to explain how I got into Coliving in the first place before we cover some of the biggest topics in the industry.
 Discussion points have covered a lot of ground including how spatial design in Coliving can increase human wellbeing, what Coliving will look like post Covid-19, and even how living trends of the past forty years have led to political polarization.

-On this episode I had the chance to sit down with Coliving legend Christine McDannell and chat about all things Coliving.
-We had the chance to cover some of my favorite Coliving operators around the world, the differences between the centralized and decentralized Coliving models, and how Coliving will adapt to confront the challenges posed by Covid-19.
+The Coliving Code Show host Christine McDannell and I had the chance to cover some of my favorite Coliving operators around the world, the differences between the centralized and decentralized Coliving models, and how Coliving will adapt to confront the challenges posed by Covid-19.

 A very fun interview with the founder of Thrive Co-Living Communities, Mark Stein.
 As two huge fans of chatting about new shared living models for the future, Mark and I chatted at length about why coliving fits 21st century lifestyles better than traditional living and how the model is also financially sustainable.